MysteriousGUYBruh/DroidFridgelauncher/README.md

 ## Privacy

-DroidBridge Launcher is designed to avoid operating a DNA Mobile Applications account server.
+Vanta Launcher is designed to avoid operating a DNA Mobile Applications account server.

 Launcher settings, logs, worlds, mods, resource packs, shader packs, and launcher files are intended to remain local to the user’s device unless the user chooses to share, export, upload, or send them through another service.